Management in Emerging Economies

 Investing and project financing in Emerging Economies

-The module involves the creation of a legally independent project company financed with non-recourse debt and equity from one or more corporate entities known as sponsoring firms for the purpose of financing investment in a single-purpose capital asset, usually with a limited life.
-Project finance is here to stay as significant sources of long-dated financing in emerging markets and can be expected to grow strongly in coming years, outpacing developed countries.
-However, risks of investing in these economies are significant compared to developed economies.
+The module involves the creation of a legally independent project company financed with non-recourse debt and equity from one or more corporate entities for the purpose of financing investment in a single-purpose capital asset, usually with a limited life.
+Project finance is a significant source of long-dated financing in emerging markets.
+It will grow strongly, outpacing developed countries.
+However, risks of investing in these economies are considerable compared to developed economies.
 This course will introduce financial principles and models that can help managers to asses investment projects in emerging markets.
-This discipline includes understanding the rationale for project financing: prepare the financial plan, assess the risks, design the financing mix, and raise the funds.
+Students will learn the rationale for project financing: prepare the financial plan, assess the risks, design the financing mix, and raise the funds.

 Process Management Approach and Project Management